Accessibility statement

 Externally funded scholarships (eg Research Council studentships)

-• Speak to your department/supervisor, and
+• Speak to their department/supervisor, and

 Accommodation